OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 - MSTG-PLATFORM-7: "If native methods of the app are exposed to a WebView, verify that the WebView only renders JavaScript contained within the app package."
 - MSTG-PLATFORM-8: "Object serialization, if any, is implemented using safe serialization APIs."
 - MSTG-ARCH-9: "A mechanism for enforcing updates of the mobile app exists."

-- MSTG-STORAGE-4: "No sensitive data is shared with third parties unless it is a necessary part of the architecture."
-- MSTG-STORAGE-7: "No sensitive data, such as passwords or pins, is exposed through the user interface."